-At December 31, 2022, Intevac had \$112.8 million in cash, cash equivalents, restricted cash and investments compared to \$121.2 million at January 1, 2022.
-During fiscal 2022, cash, cash equivalents, restricted cash and investments decreased by \$8.3 million due primarily to cash used by operating activities, purchases of fixed assets, the acquisition of Hia, Inc. and tax payments related to the net share settlement of restricted stock units offset in part by cash received from the sale of Intevac common stock to Intevac's employees through Intevac's employee benefit plans.
+At December 30, 2023, Intevac had \$72.2 million in cash, cash equivalents, restricted cash and investments compared to \$112.8 million at December 31, 2022.
+During fiscal 2023, cash, cash equivalents, restricted cash and investments decreased by \$40.6 million due primarily to cash used by operating activities, purchases of fixed assets, and tax payments related to the net share settlement of restricted stock units offset in part by cash received from the sale of Intevac common stock to Intevac's employees through Intevac's employee benefit plans.